fperraudeau/singlecellworkflow/reviewers_response.md

 > Minor comments:
 > 1. When selecting the top 1000 HVGs, why do the authors not take into account the overall mean-variance relationship and only select genes based on the variance?

 This is mostly for illustration purposes, but we do find in our experience that naively selecting most variable genes gives a good set of informative genes, perhaps because it selects on/off genes.
-We have expanded this section to add a discussion about different strategies that account for the structure of the data can be employed.
+We have expanded this section to add a discussion about alternative strategies, which use the mean-variance relation observed in RNA-seq data.

 > 2. It would be great if the authors referenced other tools available for similar analyses currently available.
 For example there are several available packages for normalization of scRNA-seq data, such as calculating global scaling factors can be done with scran (https://bioconductor.org/packages/release/bioc/html/scran.html) or gene and cell-specific scaling factors using SCnorm (https://github.com/rhondabacher/SCnorm).
 Alternatively, users might want to try using relative transcript counts using Census (https://bioconductor.org/packages/release/bioc/html/monocle.html).

-This is a good suggestion.
+Thanks for the suggestion.
 We have added a new section at the end of the workflow, named "Alternative approaches", that discusses these and other strategies for dimensionality reduction, normalization, clustering, and batch correction.

 ## Reviewer 2 (Andrew McDavid)